Battle at Port-la-Joye: Battle

-Captain John Rous commanded the snow Shirley Galley (24 gun) and a schooner on a tender.
-On board the vessel was 40 soldiers of F.B.
-Fuller's 29th Regiment of Foot, including Captain Hugh Scott.
-The newly appointed British governor of the Isle Royal, Commodore Sir Charles Knowles, 1st Baronet sent Rous to get supplies from the Acadians to feed the British troops at Louisbourg.
+Captain John Rous commanded the 24-gun snow Shirley Galley and a schooner as a tender.
+On board the snow was 40 soldiers of Francis Fuller's 29th Regiment of Foot, including Captain Hugh Scott.
+The newly appointed British governor of the Isle Royal, Commodore Sir Charles Knowles, 1st Baronet, sent Rous to get supplies from the Acadians to feed the British troops at Louisbourg.

-Ramezay initially sent French officer Boishébert to Ile Saint-Jean on a reconnaissance to assess the size of the New England force.
-Boishébert learned there were two English naval vessels and 200 troops - the galley HMS Shirley and HMS Ruby (700 ton transport) - at Port-la-Joye boarding supplies for Louisburg.
-On board the vessels were at least two of the Acadian hostages taken by New Englanders the year before.
+Ramezay initially sent Charles Deschamps de Boishébert et de Raffetot to Ile Saint-Jean on a reconnaissance to assess the size of the British force.
+Boishébert saw two British ships, the galley Shirley and 700-ton troopship Ruby along with 200 troops at Port-la-Joye boarding supplies for Louisburg.
+On board the vessels were at least two of the Acadian hostages taken by the New Englanders the year before.
 After Boishébert returned, Ramezay sent Joseph-Michel Legardeur de Croisille et de Montesson along with over 500 men, 200 of whom were Mi'kmaq, to Port-La-Joye.

-While the 29th regiment waited for the Acadians to release half of their cattle for the British at Louisbourg, the regiment was unarmed in the field on the banks of the Northeast River (Hillsborough River), close to Port-la-Joye, making hay.
+While the 29th Regiment waited for the Acadians to sent half of their cattle to the British troops at Louisbourg, the regiment was unarmed in the field on the banks of the Northeast River (Hillsborough River), close to Port-la-Joye, making hay.
 Their arms remained in a tent.
-On July 11, de Montesson caught the New England troops by surprise.
-The Acadian and Mi'kmaq force "massacred" 34 of the British troops (27 soldiers and 7 sailors).
-The British killed two Mi'kmaq and knocked out two others with a firelock.
-While the attack was happening, Captain Rous and Captain Scott were on the Shirley, which opened fire on the attackers, with little effect.
-The attacking party eventually retreated and Captain Scott took 40 Acadians prisoners and ransomed them to the commander of the Duc D'Anville Expedition.
+On July 11, de Montesson caught the 29th by surprise.
+The Acadian and Mi'kmaq force killed 27 soldiers and 7 sailors, while suffering two Mi'kmaq killed and another two injured.
+While the attack was happening, Rous and Scott were on Shirley Galley, which opened fire on the attackers with little effect.
+The attacking party eventually retreated and Scott took 40 Acadians prisoners and later ransomed them to the commander of the Duc d'Anville expedition.

-On July 23, 1746, de Montesson returned to de Ramezay at Chignecto with two of the Acadian prisoners the New Englanders had taken previously, numerous English prisoners and the Acadian pilot.
+On July 23, 1746, de Montesson returned to de Ramezay at Chignecto with two of the Acadian prisoners the New Englanders had taken previously, numerous British prisoners of war and an Acadian pilot.

 Aftermath

-Months later Ramzey was unsuccessful in his attack on Annapolis Royal because of the failure of the Duc d'Anville Expedition to arrive at the capital.
-The following year Ramezay would have victory at the Battle of Grand Pré.
+Months later Ramzey was unsuccessful in his attack on Annapolis Royal because of the failure of the Duc d'Anville expedition to arrive at the capital.
+The following year Ramezay won a victory at the Battle of Grand Pré.

-Montesson took the prisoners first to Baie-Verte and then Ramezay sent them under heavy guard to the prison camp at Québec, along with a commendation for Montesson for having distinguished himself in his first independent command.
+Montesson took the British prisoners first to Baie-Verte and then Ramezay sent them under heavy guard to the prison camp at Québec, along with a commendation for Montesson for having distinguished himself in his first independent command.

 The battle led to an order that all officers in the 29th Regiment must always be armed, thus earning their first nickname as the Ever Sworded due to the swords the officers are required to wear even when off-duty a tradition still in effect today as the orderly officer is still armed even at the officers mess.